endqwerty/automationpractice/README.md

 ```

 As we do not have the source code for the project behind automationpractice.com, these scripts are more fragile than ones that lives with the source code.
 However, it is possible to identify areas of shared code in the framework such as with the auth forms.

+### Naming

+Elements are named after their function and have a suffix describing the element type.

 ### Creating new tests